michaelwwalker42/Song-Starter-3000/README.md

   - [tonejs](https://tonejs.github.io/)

   ## Usage
-  Press the button to create a random chord progression, or sign up to choose what key and how many chords you'd like in the progression.
+  Press the button to create a random chord progression, then click on the chords to hear how they sound.
+Or sign up to choose what key and how many chords you'd like in the progression.
 Users can optionally save the progression for future reference.
   ![song-starter-demo](assets/images/song-starter-demo.gif)
   ## Tests
   [Jest](https://jestjs.io/) was used for testing.